Draco-123/Aroma-Bot/docs/index.md

-This is the current command list for Seedy Bot.
+<center>This is the current command list for Seedy Bot.

 Important Stuff You Should Know:
 --------------------------------